 - Print the CV on plain white paper.
 Do NOT fold the paper.
 Keep it in a folder so it stays unmarked and crease-free.

-Here is a sample flight attendant resume.
-Have a look through it (you can download it on the link below if you wish).
-Then we will go through it step by step to help you write your cabin crew resume.
+Below is a sample flight attendant resume.
+Have a look through it, then we will go through it step by step to help you write your cabin crew resume.

 When you read through it, keep in mind that the flight attendant CV should be tailored to the skills and qualities a flight attendant requires.
 You need to show the recruiters that you already have the qualities they are looking for!